dddrrreee/cs140e-25win/labs/what-did-we-learn.md

    with PT vm, with caching, with few process with many process, with optimized code, w unopt, etc.

+Our belief: These methods can be used to achieve a point where you are suprised if something is broken.

 ### How to code

 <p align="center">